NEW SEASON STARTS:

-Many of our families return year after year, with new babies in the their arms and the siblings children growing up.
-Babes in bellies up to approx. 7 year of age is the most common age in the group.
-Sometimes older children attend and we honour this occasion and give some challenging musical opportunities. ( in fact, my older girls ask to stay home from school to attend the class – that’s how much they love it!!!).
+Many of our families return year after year, with new babies in the their arms and older siblings who are growing up.
+Babes in bellies up to approx. 7 years of age is the most common age range in the group.
+Sometimes older children attend and we honour this occasion and give some challenging musical opportunities.
+(In fact, my older girls ask to stay home from school to attend the class – that’s how much they love it!!!)

 We begin the class with our favourite welcome song every week, which marks a clear beginning and allows the children to settle.
 Then we sing seasonal and festive songs appropriate for the the time of year.
 This includes movements, dances, games, rhymes, verses and play, along with the songs.
 After about 30 mins of movement and song we have a little break, and take a out breath, the children enjoy this snack time together, and the parents have a little time to say hello.

 We end the class with a puppet show, games and songs to say goodbye.